LuigiGalluccio/EEG_based_emotion_recognition_using_DGCNN/README.md

-# Regularized Graph Neural Network
+# Dynamical Graph Convolutional Neural Network
-An **RGNN** is a type of Neural Network architecture designed for processing and analyzing graph-structured data.
-  This implementation uses the dropout technique to reduce the risks of overfitting during the training phase.
+The **DGCNN** is a specific graph neural network architecture that leverages dynamic learning to extract patterns from graph-structured data that can dynamically change over time.

 ## Modules versions
 * tensorboard == 2.13.0